 07. Have fun!
 Seriously, this is YOUR journal.
 It’s something unique and meant for nobody else but you.
 Sure you can give one away as a gift but if you are making one for yourself it’s meant to inspire YOU.
 Just create what you want to create.
 Above all, it needs to be something you love.

 If you’d like to create your own Motivational Journal, you can start creating one with Fotofabriek here (ships to The Netherlands and Belgium only at the moment).
 My journal was a hardcover A4 (the quality is amazing!) but you can pick a different size of course.
 If you end up creating your own journal be sure to send me a picture of the result, I’d love to see your creations!
-Oh and you might recognize some of the pictures in my journal, from my Instagram too!
+Oh and you might recognise some of the pictures in my journal, from my Instagram too!